Christopher Columbus Statue

 At its August 2020 meeting, the Boston Art Commission:

 - heard public testimony regarding the possible review and study of the Christopher Columbus statue, and

 - voted to start a process to study its future.

 The vote called for engaging the public in a robust way, with an appropriate review process.

 The commission received two conservation reports for the Christopher Columbus statue.
 According to both reports, conservators could attempt to restore the head and neck area of the statue to its original appearance.
 But, the repairs would be visible.
 The structural integrity of the artwork cannot change to prevent future damage.

 During the August meeting, the commission heard testimony from 13 people.
 The testimonies included requests for more time for individuals to give testimony.
 The commission has received more than 100 pieces of written testimony on the statue.
 The commission took more testimony at its October meeting.
-It also announced a special meeting on Indigenous public art and cultural spaces in Boston.
-The date for that meeting has not yet been announced.
+It also held a special meeting on Indigenous public art and cultural spaces in Boston.

-Recently, the Knights of Columbus sent a letter to the City offering to incorporate the statue into their new development.
-The City reached an agreement to have the statue live permanently in their development at 41 Margin Street after the City repairs it.
-The City will be moving forward with a new Italian American Immigrant statue for the park.
-This process will be guided by the North End community.
+The Knights of Columbus sent a letter to the City offering to incorporate the statue into their new development.
+The statue will live permanently in their development at 41 Margin Street.